gounthar/miniJen/docs/_posts/2023-02-23-miniJen-and-RISC-V.md

 It's often abbreviated as "WORA".
 This motto reflects Java's ability to be compiled into bytecode that can run on any platform with a Java Virtual Machine (JVM), without requiring recompilation for each specific platform.
 The Jenkins war runs on top of the JVM; it is then considered CPU-architecture agnostic, which means it can run on any CPU architecture (as long as openJDK11+ can run on the machine, but take it with a grain of salt). \
 The Jenkins infrastructure owns (or borrows) machines of the supported CPU architectures, and runs the war on them, so we can testify Jenkins works on these architectures. \
 Jenkins also supplies [Docker images](https://hub.docker.com/r/jenkins/jenkins) for the supported CPU architectures, and tests them on the supported CPU architectures. \
-Jenkins does not own any `RISC-V` machine, as far as I know.
+The Jenkins project does not own any `RISC-V` machine, as far as I know.
 We could provide a `RISC-V` docker image, as `docker buildx` allows us to build for various CPU architectures, but...
 Wouldn't it be kind of hasty?
 We wouldn't be able to test on a Jenkins-owned, Jenkins-managed machine on a regular basis. \
 It is then urgent to ... wait.